5T33Z0/OC-Little-Translated/15_RAM/README.md

 3. Save the data as a .txt file so you can access it later from within macOS

 ### Using Linux (recommended)
 Using Linux is recommended because the command used under Windows doesn't show the `AssetTag`.
-Listed below are the instructions to run a live version of Linux from a USB flash drive directly from an .iso, so you don't need to install Linus or create a USB installer.
+Listed below are the instructions to run a live version of Linux from a USB flash drive directly from an .iso, without needing to install Linux.

-1. Prepare a USB Flash Drive with [Ventoy](https://github.com/ventoy/Ventoy)
+1. Prepare a USB Flash Drive with [**Ventoy**](https://github.com/ventoy/Ventoy)
 2. Download the .iso for a Linux distro of your choice (like Ubuntu or Zorin, etc.)
 3. Copy the .iso to your Ventoy USB stick
 4. Reboot from USB flash drive
-5. In the ventoy menu select your Linux distro and click on "Normal Boot"
+5. In the Ventoy menu, select your Linux distro and click on "Normal Boot"
 6. Select the "Try" option instead of the "Install" option
-7. Once you're reached the Desktop, run Terminal and enter:
+7. Once you've reached the Desktop, run Terminal and enter:
 	```bash
 	sudo dmidecode -t memory
 	```